Bath & Borders

 A couple of our Bath pubs on the Lower Bristol Road, just a few minutes walk apart.

-The Victoria is a very pleasant gastro pub, with at least tow ales normally on.
+The Victoria is a very pleasant gastro pub, with at least two ales normally on.

 • The Seven Stars, Winsley Thursday 28 August 2025 19:30 Seven Stars